tokio-rs/tracing/CONTRIBUTING.md

 This guide will help you get started. **Do not let this guide intimidate you**.
 It should be considered a map to help you navigate the process.

-You may also get help with contributing in [tokio's Discord server][discord], `#tracing-dev` channel.
+You may also get help with contributing in [Tokio's Discord server][discord], `#tracing-dev` channel.
 Please join us!

 Tracing is a part of the [Tokio][tokio] project, and follows the project's